jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 **Passing judgment on responsible scaling policies** <br>
 Jide Alaga, Jonas Schuett <br>
 We identify key properties of  good RSPs, and propose a grading rubric that can be used to evaluate existing ones.

-**Regulatory approaches for frontier AI.** <br>
-Jonas Schuett, Markus Anderljung, Leonie Koessler, Ben Garfinkel <br>
-Regulators could require developers to follow certain rules that are intended to reduce risks to an acceptable level (rules-based approach), or they could require them to achieve certain risk-related outcomes, without specifying how to do that (outcomes-based approach).
-Since the two approaches have complementary strengths and weaknesses, we argue that regulators should combine them.

 **Safety cases for frontier AI** <br>
 Marie Buhl, Jonas Schuett, Leonie Koessler, Markus Anderljung <br>